Global F-35 aircraft coalition builds unique collaboration network

 Lockheed Martin Aeronautics

-The world's first truly international, integrated digital environment complies with U.S. ITAR requirements to design, manufacture and sustain the Joint Strike Fighter F-35 aircraft
+The world’s first truly international, integrated digital environment (IDE) supports the design, manufacture and sustainment of the Joint Strike Fighter F-35 aircraft

 The F-35 Joint Strike Fighter (JSF) aircraft is being built by a Lockheed Martin-led coalition of leading military aircraft manufacturers and suppliers around the world who must work as if they are one contiguous enterprise.
 The F-35 Program is designed to provide the United States’ Air Force, Navy and Marine Corps, and the United Kingdom’s Royal Navy and Royal Air Force with an affordable and stealthy tactical aircraft for the 21st century.
 Lockheed Martin Aeronautics (Lockheed Martin), which won the contract to produce the F-35, is developing an aircraft fleet that satisfies the diverse program requirements of the highest-profile program in the aerospace and defense industry’s history.
 Lockheed Martin’s strategy is to create a common design with affordable variants that meet the individual requirements of the different services.